NeikiDev/VirusTotalCustomization/README.md

 # VirusTotal customization

-> **Warning**
-> Please dont show or give anyone your cookies!
-> The Opentip Utils will store your apikey in the cookies.
+## WARNING

+**Please do not share your cookies on that website with anyone! <br> Your Opentip and Virustotal Keys are locally stored in the cookies!**

 ----
 ## Script Installation